Domestic Premises (Energy Performance) Bill [HL]

 Overview

 This bill aims to improve the energy efficiency of domestic properties in England and Wales.
-It sets targets for minimum energy performance ratings and mandates government action to achieve these targets, focusing on households in fuel poverty and all households by specific dates.
+It sets targets for minimum energy performance ratings (EPC) and mandates government action to achieve them, focusing particularly on households in fuel poverty.

 Description

-The bill defines fuel poverty and sets an objective to ensure all homes of those in fuel poverty have a minimum energy performance rating of C by December 31, 2030.
-Exceptions are made for cases where permission is refused, it's technically infeasible, or costs exceed £20,000.
+The bill defines fuel poverty and sets an objective to ensure all homes occupied by those in fuel poverty have a minimum EPC rating of C by 31 December 2030.
+Exceptions include cases of refusal to allow work, technical infeasibility, and costs exceeding £20,000.
 The Secretary of State must publish a strategy, consult relevant groups, and report annually on progress.
+"Reasonable attempts" to persuade occupants to allow work are defined.

 All Households